django-salesforce/django-salesforce/README.rst

 traditional database.

 Python 3.6 to 3.11, Django 2.0 to 4.2.
 (Tested also with Python 3.12 alpha 6)

-Use with Django 4.2 currently requires an enteprise license key DJSF_LICENSE_KEY available to sponsors, or to accept a very restrictive AGPL license.
+Use with Django 4.2 currently requires an enteprise license key DJSF_LICENSE_KEY available to sponsors, or to accept an AGPL license if you install our equivalent package "django-salesforce-agpl" instead.

 Quick Start